David Caruso: After acting

 After CSI: Miami, Caruso quietly retired from acting and became involved in the art business.

 Caruso is founder of DavidCarusoTelevision.tv and LexiconDigital.tv.
 He is co-owner of Steam on Sunset, a clothing store in South Miami.

 Personal life

-Caruso has a daughter, Greta, with his second wife, actress Rachel Ticotin.
+Caruso was married to his first wife Cheri Maugans from 1979 until they divorced in 1984.
+He was married to his second wife Rachel Ticotin from 1984 to 1987, with whom he has a daughter, Greta.
 He and former girlfriend Liza Marquez have two children together: a son Marquez and a daughter Paloma.
 In April 2009, Marquez filed papers against Caruso for fraud, breach of their settlement agreement and emotional distress.

 In March 2009, a woman was placed in custody in Tyrol, Austria, on charges of stalking Caruso.
 She had twice failed to appear in court to answer the charges before fleeing to Mexico.
 Following her deportation from Mexico, Austrian officials took her into custody to await trial on the stalking charges.

 Awards and nominations

 In 1994, Caruso won a Golden Globe Award for his John Kelly role on NYPD Blue for which he was also nominated for a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
 In 2001, he was nominated for the Blockbuster Entertainment Award for Favorite Supporting Actor – Suspense for his role as Dino in the film Proof of Life.